Relieve Yourself From Debt Through Liquidation Bankruptcy

 Failing the Chapter 7 means test does not denote that you can never file for bankruptcy.
 This just signifies that you are limited to other options, like Chapter 13 bankruptcy.
 You need to consult with a licensed lawyer to learn the best legal action for your financial future.

-What Then Is A Chapter 13 Bankruptcy And Who Is This The Best Option For?
+Who Is Chapter 13 Bankruptcy The Best Option For?

 For more information Bankruptcy Law in Arkansas, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (501) 819-8090 today.